Ap Econ Unit 1 Test

 III.
 Comparative Advantage and Trade: Specialization and Gains from Trade

 Comparative advantage is a cornerstone of international trade.
-It arises when one country or individual can produce a good or service at a lower opportunity cost than another.
+But it arises when one country or individual can produce a good or service at a lower opportunity cost than another.
 This doesn't necessarily mean they're the most efficient producer overall; it simply means they have a lower opportunity cost for that specific good.

 Specialization is the act of concentrating production on goods and services where a country or individual has a comparative advantage.
 Through specialization and trade, both parties can benefit even if one country has an absolute advantage in producing all goods.
 This mutual benefit is known as the gains from trade.